 She was previously a Senior Fellow at the Legatum Institute, where she served as the Director of the Legatum Prosperity Index, and began her career as an investment banking analyst with Credit Suisse First Boston in London.
 She has her Ph.D. in Government, and her B.S. in Foreign Service, from Georgetown University.

-Daniela is the Project Manager for the Campaign’s forthcoming Health of People report.
+Daniela is the Project Manager for the Campaign’s Health of People report.

 She has previously worked as Head of Operations at think tanks Demos and ResPublica, and before that spent six years in retail operations.
-She also works as an operations consultant for visual think tank and common good consultancy Common Vision.
+She has also worked as an operations consultant for visual think tank and common good consultancy Common Vision (CoVi).
 She holds a BA in Comparative Literature from Goldsmiths, University of London.